Entropy (computing): Solaris

 /dev/random and /dev/urandom have been available as Sun packages or patches for Solaris since Solaris 2.6, and have been a standard feature since Solaris 9.
 As of Solaris 10, administrators can remove existing entropy sources or define new ones via the kernel-level cryptographic framework.

 A 3rd-party kernel module implementing /dev/random is also available for releases dating back to Solaris 2.4.

 OS/2

 There is a software package for OS/2 that allows software processes to retrieve random data.

 Windows

-Microsoft Windows releases newer than Windows 95 use CryptoAPI to gather entropy in a similar fashion to Linux kernel's /dev/random.
+Microsoft Windows releases newer than Windows 95 use CryptoAPI to gather entropy in a manner similar to the Linux kernel's /dev/random.

 Windows's CryptoAPI uses the binary registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\RNG\Seed to store a seeded value from all of its entropy sources.

 Because CryptoAPI is closed-source, some free and open source software applications running on the Windows platform use other measures to get randomness.
 For example, GnuPG, as of version 1.06, uses a variety of sources such as the number of free bytes in memory that combined with a random seed generates desired randomness it needs.